NODE-CONSTANT//UNCLASSIFIED — ACCESS LOGGED

 • Shows exactly where failure becomes possible

 • Formal.
 Deterministic.
-Evidence-backed.
+Mathematical proof.

 • Machine-verifiable verdict — SAT or UNSAT